project-unisonOS/project-unisonos.github.io/docs/experience.md

 See the internal startup modality plan in `unison-docs/dev/startup-modality.md` for implementation details.

+## Dynamic Dashboard as Home Surface

+In the running system, the primary “Operating Surface” is a per-person dashboard rendered by the experience renderer:

+- Each person has a dashboard made up of **cards** (briefings, workflow summaries, tasks, and tool results) plus preferences such as layout, text size, and contrast.
+- The dashboard is stored locally in the context service and refreshed by the orchestrator’s `dashboard.refresh` skill, which reads profiles, current state, and recent activity.
+- The renderer fetches dashboard state on load and renders cards into a full-screen “Priority Cards” canvas, updating live as new experiences and workflows are emitted.

+All dashboard state (cards, preferences, and metadata used for recall) lives on-device by default.
+When enabled, context-graph receives derived signals (for example, tags and timestamps) so past dashboard views can be recalled later (for example, “remind me about that workflow we were designing”).
+These traces carry no model-specific lock-in: they are stored in Unison’s own services, not in any external model provider.

 ## Accessible by Design

 Interfaces and flows follow accessibility guidance similar to WCAG 2.2 AA: